rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_Version_Controlling_with_Git_in_Azure_Repos.md

 In this task, you will step through the process of cloning a Git repository by using Visual Studio Code.

-1. If needed, start a web browser, navigate to your Azure DevOps organization, and open the **Version Controlling with Git in Azure Repos** project you generated in the previous exercise.
+1. Switch to the the web browser displaying your Azure DevOps organization with the **Version Controlling with Git in Azure Repos** project you generated in the previous exercise.

     > **Note**: Alternatively, you can access the project page directly by navigating to the [https://dev.azure.com/`<your-Azure-DevOps-account-name>`/Version%20Controlling%20with%20Git%20in%20Azure%20Repos](https://dev.azure.com/`<your-Azure-DevOps-account-name>`/Version%20Controlling%20with%20Git%20in%20Azure%20Repos) URL, where the `<your-Azure-DevOps-account-name>` placeholder, represents your account name.

-1. In the vertical navigational pane of the of the DevOps interface, select the **Repos** icon.
+1. In the vertical navigational pane of the Azure DevOps portal, select the **Repos** icon.
 1. In the upper right corner of the **PartsUnlimited** pane, click **Clone**.

     > **Note**: Getting a local copy of a Git repo is called *cloning*.
 Every mainstream development tool supports this and will be able to connect to Azure Repos to pull down the latest source to work with.
-Navigate to the **Repos** hub.

-1. On the **Clone Repository** panel, with the **HTTPS** Command line option selected, click the **Copy to clipboard** button next to the repo clone URL.
+2. On the **Clone Repository** panel, with the **HTTPS** Command line option selected, click the **Copy to clipboard** button next to the repo clone URL.

     > **Note**: You can use this URL with any Git-compatible tool to get a copy of the codebase.

-1. Close the **Clone Repository** panel.
+3. Close the **Clone Repository** panel.
-1. Switch to **Visual Studio Code** running on your lab computer.
+4. Switch to **Visual Studio Code** running on your lab computer.
-1. Click the **View** menu header and, in the drop-down menu, click **Command Palette**.
+5. Click the **View** menu header and, in the drop-down menu, click **Command Palette**.

     > **Note**: The Command Palette provides an easy and convenient way to access a wide variety of tasks, including those implemented as 3rd party extensions.
-You can use the keyboard shortcut **Ctrl+Shift+P** to open it.
+You can use the keyboard shortcut **Ctrl+Shift+P** or **F1** to open it.

-1. At the Command Palette prompt, run the **Git: Clone** command.
+6. At the Command Palette prompt, run the **Git: Clone** command.

     > **Note**: To see all relevant commands, you can start by typing **Git**.

-1. In the **Provide repository URL or pick a repository source** text box, paste the repo clone URL you copied earlier in this task and press the **Enter** key.
+7. In the **Provide repository URL or pick a repository source** text box, paste the repo clone URL you copied earlier in this task and press the **Enter** key.
-1. Within the **Select Folder** dialog box, navigate to the C: drive, create a new folder named **Git**, select it, and then click **Select Repository Location**.
+8. Within the **Select Folder** dialog box, navigate to the C: drive, create a new folder named **Git**, select it, and then click **Select Repository Location**.
-1. When prompted, log in to your Azure DevOps account.
+9. When prompted, log in to your Azure DevOps account with creadentials provided in environment details tab.
-1. After the cloning process completes, once prompted ,in the Visual Studio Code, click **Open** to open the cloned repository.
+10. After the cloning process completes, once prompted, in the Visual Studio Code, click **Open** to open the cloned repository.
+If **Do you trust the authors of the files in this folder?** warning prompted click on **Yes**.

     > **Note**: You can ignore warnings you might receive regarding problems with loading of the project.
 The solution may not be in the state suitable for a build, but we're going to focus on working with Git, so building the project is not required.